Botanical Name: Chamaedorea elegans

 Height: Slow-growing.
 Fully mature plants may reach 3-4 ft (90 cm - 1.2 m).

 Light: Low light to moderately bright light.
-If leaves are yellowish-green, it may be getting too much sun.
+If leaves are yellowish-green, this palm may be getting too much sunlight.
+Parlor palms grow well under fluorescent light, making them popular office plants.

 Soil: 2 parts peat moss-based potting mix and 1 part sharp sand.